-Mitigating the impact of Revaluation on Rates
+Mitigating the impact of revaluation on rates

 Many councils use differentials to adjust the impact of capital values on rating incidence.
-In order to assess the impact of the new values on rates, we have recalculated the rates for the current year (2021-2022) using the revised CV for the district.
+In order to assess the impact of the new values on rates, Council have recalculated the rates for the current year (2021-2022) using the revised CV for the district.
 The analysis shows that a global level, rating incidence has largely been retained except for the contributions of Commercial and Accommodation property types.
-The main issue we have is that Commercial properties are now picking up 0.8% more of the rates burden whilst Accommodation is paying 1.0% less overall.
+The main issue is that Commercial properties are now picking up 0.8% more of the rates burden whilst Accommodation is paying 1.0% less overall.
 See the table on the following page.